nyxx-discord/nyxx/CONTRIBUTING.md

 ##### 5. Adding the manager to the client

 To add the manager to the client, edit `lib/src/client_options.dart` (the `RestClientOptions` class), and add a `CacheOptions<XXX>` for each manager.
-Next, edit `lib/src/manager_mixin.dart` and add the manager as a `late final` field to the client.
-Do **not** use a getter, as that will discard the cache every time the manager is accessed.
+Next, edit `lib/src/manager_mixin.dart` and add the manager as a getter to the client.

 Things to note:
 - Models (ideally the partial class) can have other managers as fields.
 This allows for nested structures like guilds/messages/channels